nehakalra54/acrolinx-sidebar-demo-osx/README.md

 }
 ```

 * The framework provides a method to create the sidebar options needed for initializing the sidebar.
-The options include required version information and client signature etc. The Plugin can add more options keys like "readOnlySuggestions" is needed.
+The options include required version information and client signature etc. The Plugin can add more options keys like "readOnlySuggestions" if needed.

 ## Extraction and Lookup